TSP Employment Information and FAQ

 4. Is it possible to work only one session?

 Usually, no. It is expensive and sometimes disruptive to change personnel in the middle of the summer.
-However, teachers of courses offered only 2nd session (Cucina Italiana, Fashion and Textile Design, and IB Prep) will have the option of working only second session.
+However, teachers of courses offered only one session (e.g. Cucina Italiana, Fashion and Textile Design, Math Skills) will have the option of working for just that session.

 It is unlikely that we will be able to accommodate you if you cannot be present for the entire program.